charleschile/charles-codebook/英语pre.md

 The second one to be suspected is alarming content full of warnings and potential consequences

-Hackers may send messages that cause alarm by telling you things like one of your accounts has been hacked or your account is expiring and you will lose a lot of money in very short period.
+Hackers may send messages that cause alarm by telling you things like one of your accounts has been hacked.
 Such content is aimed to create alarm and a sense of urgency to the users to take immediate action.